Renewal Rate, what does that exactly mean?

-5. Create Customer Renewal Playbook
+5. Create a Customer Renewal Playbook

-Renewal playbooks provide instructions for specific renewal events ranging from action needed months before the due date to guidelines for handling late renewals.
+Renewal playbooks provide instructions for specific renewal events, ranging from action needed months before the due date to guidelines for handling late renewals.
 It ensures that as the customer success team grows, all team members act as one according to standardized processes and best practices.
 Customer success managers become more productive and all customers experience the same optimized customer experience.

 Renewal rate is the percentage of customers or revenue that renewed when they were due to be renewed.
 The renewal rate reflects the effectiveness of the customer success team and the amount of value that customers derive from the solution.
 It also indicates the financial health and future growth prospect for SaaS companies.